Saab Sonett: Sonett III

-The 1970 redesign of the Sonett V4, named the Sonett III, was initially undertaken by Sergio Coggiola, but Gunnar A. Sjögren altered it to fit the existing Sonett II chassis without expensive manufacturing-line changes.
-Hinged rear-window glass replaced the Sonett II/V4 rear compartment hatch door.
+The 1970 redesign of the Sonett V4, named the Sonett III, was initially given to the Italian automobile designer Sergio Coggiola in order to make the car look more appealing as the Sonett II had faced major criticism for its design.
+However, Saab tasked its own designer, Gunnar A. Sjögren in order to make the car fit the existing Sonett II chassis without the expensive manufacturing-line changes.
+A hinged rear-window glass replaced the Sonett II/V4 rear compartment hatch door.
 With the mandate for a "bulge-less" hood, the engine compartment opening evolved into a small front popup panel, resulting in more limited access than in the Sonett V4.
 Extensive engine work required the removal of the entire front hood section.

-To help adapt the car to US market tastes, the Sonett III featured a floor-mounted shifter (instead of the Sonett V4 column-mounted shifter) and optional dealer-installed air conditioning.
+To help adapt the car to US market tastes, the Sonett III featured a floor-mounted shifter (instead of the Sonett V4's column-mounted shifter) and optional dealer-installed air conditioning.
 The Sonett III's hidden headlamps were operated manually using a lever.
 US safety regulations required new low speed impact proof bumpers after 1972, significantly detracting from its Italian-inspired design.
-All Sonett III were LHD.
+All Sonett IIIs were Left-hand drive.

-While the 1970 and 1971 model years initially had the same 1500 cc Ford Taunus V4 engine as the Sonett V4, emission control requirements reduced the available horsepower.
-The model years 1971 to 1974 of the Sonett III used the 1700 cc Ford V4, but to meet increasingly strict federal regulations, net power output remained the same as the 1500 cc engine, at 65 hp.
+While the same 1500 cc Ford Taunus V4 engine as the Sonett V4 remained available for the 1970 and 1971 model years, emission control requirements reduced the available horsepower.
+From 1972 to 1974, the Sonett III used the 1700 cc Ford V4, but to meet increasingly strict federal regulations, net power output remained the same as the 1500 cc engine, at 65 hp.
 Still, the Sonett III accelerated from 0–100 km/h (0–62 mph) in 13 seconds, and—due to a higher differential gear ratio (42 teeth on the ring gear and 9 teeth on the pinion gear) than the standard 95/96 transmission (39:8)—achieved a top speed of 165 km/h, aided by a drag coefficient of 0.31 cd.

-Disappointing sales, especially during the 1973 oil crisis, led Saab to end production in 1974.
+Disappointing sales, especially during the 1973 oil crisis, led Saab to end production late in 1974.
 A total of 8,368 Sonett IIIs were manufactured between 1970 and 1974.

+By then the production total for models Sonett II, Sonett V4 and Sonett III had reached 10,236 units.

+During that time Saab USA's president Jonas Kjellberg was interested in creating a new generation of Sonett in collaboration with Reliant and styled by Tom Karen of Ogle Design, in a deal where the latter would design, engineer and assemble the car for the US market.
+However the project was brought to an end when the board at Saab rejected the proposals, when Kjellberg presented Reliant's business plan for the new Sonett.

 SAAB also used the Sonett III for test builds powered by a Rankine cycle steam engine.
 One of the test cars survived and was at auction in Stockholm in July 2019.